telerik/kendo-ui-core/docs/controls/data-management/grid/editing.md

           }
     });

-If you want to enable the insertion of new records, configure the Toolbar.
+If you want to enable the insertion of new records, configure the Toolbar, as shown below.

 ###### Example

     $("#grid").kendoGrid({
          dataSource: dataSource,